 Salazar has traveled to Wyoming repeatedly in recent months to work on the agreement.

-He said the gray wolf's recovery serves as a "great example" of how the Endangered Species Act can work to keep imperiled animals from becoming extinct.
+The gray wolf's recovery serves as a "great example" of how the Endangered Species Act can work to keep imperiled animals from becoming extinct, Salazar said Wednesday.

-"The agreement we've reached with Wyoming recognizes the success of this iconic species and will ensure the long-term conservation of gray wolves," Salazar said Wednesday.
+"The agreement we've reached with Wyoming recognizes the success of this iconic species and will ensure the long-term conservation of gray wolves," he said.

-Environmental groups, however, said the deal doesn't afford wolves adequate protection.
+Environmental groups, however, said the deal doesn't afford Wyoming wolves adequate protection.

 Under the agreement, Wyoming would commit to maintaining at least 10 breeding pairs and 100 wolves outside Yellowstone National Park.
 There are now about 340 wolves in the state, of which 230 are outside the park.